-Take a second, and think of your favorite website to visit or use.
+Take a second and think of your favorite website to visit or use.
 Often, the best sites almost seem to sense what you need or want next.
-Does your own website offer that kind of strong user experience?
+Does your own website offer that kind of strong User Experience (UX)?

 If you’re not sure, don’t worry.
 Making a top-notch first impression with your site isn’t as difficult as you might expect.
 There are a few key principles for optimizing your site for usability, which can set you on the right path quickly.